Fat-Free Framework

-Fat-Free Framework is an open-source web framework distributed under the GNU General Public License and hosted by GitHub and SourceForge.
+Fat-Free Framework is an open-source web framework distributed under the GNU General Public License and hosted on GitHub and SourceForge.
 The software seeks to combine a full featureset with a lightweight code base while being easy to learn, use and extend.

-The source code (~83KB) is written almost entirely in PHP and engineered specifically with user experience and usability as its primary design goals.
+The source code (~83 KB) is written almost entirely in PHP and engineered specifically with user experience and usability as its primary design goals.

 Commonly called F3 by PHP developers, Fat-Free was released as free software in 2009.
 Its general architecture was influenced by Ruby's Sinatra.
 The lightweight code base is controlled and maintained by a small core team, with additional functionality and funding contributions coming from various enterprises and user groups, who also help guide its future direction.

 The base feature set includes a URL router, cache engine, and support for multilingual applications.
 Fat-Free also has a number of plug-ins that extend its functionality as well as data mappers for SQL and NoSQL database back-ends: SQLite, MySQL, PostgreSQL, MSSQL, Sybase, DB2, MongoDB, CouchDB, and Flat File.

 The core functionality is accompanied by a number of optional plug-ins, among them a template engine, a Unit testing toolkit, Database-managed sessions, Markdown-to-HTML converter, Atom/RSS feed reader, Image processor, Geodata handler, a Basket/Shopping cart application and data validation.